azzamjhd/barrel-counter/README.md

 # ESP32 BARREL COUNTER

-A simple clock that displays the barrel counter on an LCD1602 display.
+A simple counter that displays the barrel counter on an LCD1602 display.

 Use [Wokwi](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode) to simulate this project.